 CRPF personnel, minor boy killed in militant attack in J-K's Anantnag

-A CRPF personnel and a minor boy were killed when militants opened fire at a security forces party in Anantnag district of Jammu and Kashmir on Friday, police said.
-Around 12:10 pm, militants fired at a road opening party of 90 Batallion CRPF near the Padshahi Bagh bridge in Bijbehara area of south Kashmir district, a police official said.
+A CRPF jawan and a minor boy were killed when militants attacked a security forces team in Anantnag district of Jammu and Kashmir on Friday, police said.
+The militants fired upon a road opening party of the CRPF 90 battalion near Padshahi Bagh bridge in the Bijbehara area of the south Kashmir district around 12 noon, a police official said.

-He said a CRPF personnel and a four-year-old boy were injured in the attack.
-The injured were taken to a hospital where both of them succumbed, the official said.
+He said a CRPF personnel and an eight-year-old boy were injured in the attack.
+The injured were taken to a hospital in Bijbehara where both of them succumbed, the official said.

-He said the security forces have cordoned off the area and a hunt has been launched to nab the attackers..
+The CRPF personnel has been identified as constable Shamal Kumar, while the boy has been identified as Nihan Yawar, a resident of Yaripora area of the neighbouring Kulgam district, he said.
+He said the security forces have cordoned off the area and a hunt has been launched to nab the attackers.

+Meanwhile, National Conference vice-president Omar Abdullah condemned the boy's killing.
+"An innocent...boy is the latest victim of the violence in Kashmir.
+His death in a dastardly grenade attack by militants is tragic and condemned without reservation," he wrote on Twitter.

 - READ MORE ON: